Gérard Neuberg of the Neuberg formula has died.

 There is a short obitury (in French) in the FFB magazine.

-The purpose of this blog is to comment on the new laws of bridge (2007) and to describe my experiences in operating the laws.
+The purpose of this blog was to comment on the new laws of bridge (2007) and to describe my experiences in operating the laws.
 I intend that the comments on the laws will be based on actual hands, not theoretical discussion.
+The world has moved on - there is a new new laws of bridge (2017) and I am deputy chief TD at the EBU.

 The EBU TD panel consists of those TDs the EBU will use to direct at its events, including trainees who serve a probationary period before “donning the purple” blazer, or not.
 (We no longer have purple/maroon blazers, so I guess it should be “donning the red polo”).
 Every two years, the panel meets for a weekend away to share best practice and remind ourselves how to sit in a bar until “a bit after two”.
 Some topics come up two-year after two-year, and a workable and consistent approach to Law 27 is such a topic.